 The essential duties of a resort jacket are to keep you warm and protected from moisture and wind and provide enough storage for the basics.
 Columbia’s answer to these needs is the Bugaboo Interchange, a 3-in-1 ski jacket at a very attractive price point.
 Perfect for wintery days on the slopes, you get a good deal of warmth with a fleece zip-out jacket and Columbia’s signature (and somewhat polarizing) Omni-Heat reflective lining.
 The silvery interior is a little too disco for us when we slip it off, but it does feel like it’s working by radiating your body heat.
 And when the mercury rises, simply remove the fleece and don the shell over a light baselayer.

 All that said, we’ve found that the Columbia’s basic shell and lining do impact breathability, and a lack of pit zips means the Bugaboo can run hot.
 In addition, the material quality isn’t up to snuff compared with the options above and is more prone to wetting out (regular washing and reapplying the DWR does help).
 But on easy resort days coast to coast, this is all the jacket that most weekend warriors need.
-For a similar 3-in-1 design that trades the fleece liner of the Bugaboo for a synthetic jacket, check out the Columbia Whirlibird IV Interchange ($230).
+For a similar 3-in-1 design that trades the fleece liner of the Bugaboo for a synthetic jacket, check out the Columbia Whirlibird V Interchange ($230).

-See the Columbia Bugaboo II Fleece Interchange
+See the Bugaboo III Fleece Interchange

 Women's Ski Jacket Comparison Table